Open Now — 24/7 Plumbing

 Blockage Pipes Caused Tree Roots

 • Regular maintenance: Have professionals inspect and clean your plumbing system regularly to identify and address any root intrusion early on.
+This can help manage aggressive roots before they cause significant damage.

 • Root barriers: Install root barriers around your plumbing to prevent roots from growing into pipes.
 These physical barriers can be made of metal, plastic, or concrete.